by Tommy H. Thomason

 The most obvious external differences between the Grumman F8F -2 Bearcat in the lead picture above and the F8F-1 were the 12" taller vertical fin and rudder and the 20mm cannon armament (the latter was also a feature of the F8F-1B, the B suffix indicating a change in armament) indicated by the longer barrels and the bumps on the upper surface of the wing.

-More subtle was the addition of a vent across the bottom of the aft end of the -2 cowl for dumping the air that passed through the oil cooler (Mark Hayward picture from the Prime Portal F8F Walkaround.):
+A fixed oil cooler vent was also added across the bottom of the aft end of the -2 cowl (Mark Hayward picture of a warbird from the Prime Portal F8F Walkaround so again, the wheel well color shouldn't be relied on):

 Mike West of Lone Star Models sells resin 1/48 F8F-1 and -2 cowls as well as other F8F improvements.
 Chris Bucholtz of Obscurco also offers a replacement F8F-2 cowl for the 1/48 Hobbycraft kit.